leomoon-studios/openvpn-installer-for-linux/README.md

 ```
 cd ~/ && sudo ./openvpn-installer
 ```
-After installation is done, use &ldquo;sudo lmovpn&rdquo; to manage your OpenVPN server.
+After installation is done, use &ldquo;sudo lmovpn&rdquo; to add new clients and manage your OpenVPN server.

 ## Silent Install
 You can also run this script silently with default options.
 The silent option will use the best encryption settings.